paaloeye/zstd-live/README.md

 Output will be generated in a new directory named `output/` in the current working directory.

+## TODOs

-TODO: I don't need Bash here.
+* I don't need Bash here.
 Ruby can do all of this.
-I just used it because I'd already written it for the previous version of this program.
+I was just re-using script.
+* Make an index page with big "browse" link at top followed by semi-automated, categorized file tree